 Burns has previously spent decades in the State Department, serving in roles such as under secretary of state for political affairs; ambassador to NATO and to Greece; and State Department spokesperson.
 Burns has prior experience working with the Chinese government on issues including the war in Afghanistan, the United Nations sanctions against Iran and North Korea, and U.S. policy in the Indo-Pacific.
 Most recently, he worked as the executive director of the foreign policy think tank the Aspen Strategy Group, and as a senior counselor at the consulting firm The Cohen Group.
 He is on public-service leave from the Harvard Kennedy School, where he is a professor of the practice of diplomacy and international relations.
 Burns is also a Boston College Trustee.
 (Burns declined to comment for this article, as his legal team has advised him against speaking to any institution where he has served as a board member.)

-President Biden has nominated Jane Hartley NC ’72 to be the next ambassador to the United Kingdom.
-The Senate held a confirmation hearing in early May, but as of press time a date had not been set for a final vote on her nomination.
-Hartley served as ambassador to France during the Obama administration, and if confirmed, she will be the first woman in forty-five years to serve as ambassador to the United Kingdom.
-Her nomination comes at a time of complicated relations between America and the U.K. Both President Biden and British Prime Minister Boris Johnson have committed to the ongoing security and humanitarian assistance to Ukraine, for instance, but Biden has voiced concerns that the fallout from Brexit could jeopardize the peace in Northern Ireland.
+Jane Hartley NC ’72 has been confirmed as the ambassador to the United Kingdom.
+Hartley served as ambassador to France during the Obama administration, and is the first woman in forty-five years to serve as ambassador to the U.K. Her appointment comes at a time of complicated relations between America and the U.K. Both President Biden and British Prime Minister Boris Johnson have committed to the ongoing security and humanitarian assistance to Ukraine, for instance, but Biden has voiced concerns that the fallout from Brexit could jeopardize the peace in Northern Ireland.